A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - Should I buy tickets now or wait?
 Will ticket prices go up or down?

 - What time can I enter grounds with a Day or Night Session ticket?
+What are the rules for entry and re-entry?

 - What kind of matches (and how many) can I expect to see on certain days (in Ashe, Armstrong, Grandstand, etc)?